Introduction / History

-The Fula Toro are located in the Futa Toro region of northeastern Senegal, West Africa.
+The Toukaleur Fulani are located in the Futa Toro region of northeastern Senegal, West Africa.
 Senegal is located in Africa's tropical zone.
 In the Futa Toro region, temperatures range from 95 F to 104 F (35 C to 40 C) during the hottest season, and the air is very dry.
 Large mammals such as elephants, lions, and cheetahs are found in the region, as well as warthogs, monkeys, and dangerous snakes.
 The rivers are home to crocodiles, hippos, and many species of fish.
 The Futa Toro region is the richest agricultural district in Senegal because of its two yearly growing seasons.

 Local disputes are handled by the village headman, who lives in the central court, and the imam (Muslim leader) from the mosque.
 A supreme chief serves as the head of a cluster of villages.
-His responsibilities include taxing the crops and herds, and settling disputes that cannot be settled by the village headman and imam.
+His responsibilities include taxing the crops and herds and settling disputes that cannot be settled by the village headman and imam.

-Virtually all of the Fula Toro are Muslims.
+Virtually all of the Toukaleur Fulani are Muslims.
 Islam is a major world religion that is based on the teachings of Mohammed, the Islamic prophet.
 The Koran, or holy book of Islam, is said to have been given to Mohammed by the angel Gabriel.
 The five "pillars" of Islam include affirming that Allah is the only god and Mohammed is his prophet; praying five times a day; giving alms; fasting; and making at least one pilgrimage to Mecca.
 Islamic schools have been set up throughout Senegal.
 While Senegal is both a French-speaking country and a commonwealth of nations advocate, it has remained a prominent member of the Islamic world.

 Ask the Lord to raise up prayer teams who will begin breaking up the soil through worship and intercession.